-On his return from the Algerian War in 1961, where he served as a cavalry officer, the Count Bertrand de Rougé began to make a start on external renovations.
+On his return from the Algerian War in 1961, where he served as a cavalry officer, the Count Bertrand de Rougé began external renovations.
 Since 1975, his wife, born the Countess Marie de Maigret (daughter of the French Colonel Count Louis de Maigret, who was awarded the American Silver Star for his courage during WW2), has been designing and overseeing the interior renovations.

 The Château is now regularly used by high-end luxury brands or celebrities to promote their products and their image with an estate that has now become a symbol of French authenticity and long-term excellence.